Considering a Ventless Gas Fireplace? Here’s What You Need to Know

-Ventless fireplaces are designed to burn gas more efficiently than vented versions, resulting in far fewer fumes and no flue requirement.
-Yet not everyone is a fan of these new-fangled fireplaces—in fact, they are banned in some states—so keep reading to understand vital information that will help you decide if a ventless fireplace is right for your home.
+Ventless fireplaces are designed to burn gas more efficiently than vented versions, resulting in far fewer fumes and no need to install a flue.
+Yet not everyone is a fan of these newfangled fireplaces—in fact, they are banned in some states.
+Keep reading to learn important details that will help you decide if a ventless fireplace is right for your home.

 A ventless fireplace, such as ProCom’s Dual Fuel Propane and Natural Gas Fireplace Insert, contains a regulator that produces a fine mixture of gas and air in a way that allows the gas to burn cleanly.
-This greatly reduces the fumes associated with traditional gas fireplaces.
-Federal regulations require testing of ventless fireplaces to ensure that they function as intended.
+This greatly reduces the fumes associated with the traditional natural gas fireplace.
+Federal regulations require testing of ventless fireplaces and ventless fireplace inserts to ensure that they function as intended.
 Ventless fireplace burners are tested in national laboratories and must meet federal safety and health standards before they can be sold to the public.
 Expect to pay $1,000 to $5,000 to purchase a ventless fireplace and have it professionally installed.

-Many of today’s models include built-in carbon monoxide (CO) detectors and oxygen detection sensors (ODS), which are designed to monitor air quality in the room.
-Because a ventless fireplace does not have a fresh air intake vent, the fire burns the oxygen in the room.
+Many of today’s models include built-in carbon monoxide detectors and oxygen detection sensors, which are designed to monitor air quality in the room.
+Because a ventless fireplace does not have a fresh-air intake vent, the fire burns the oxygen in the room.
 If the oxygen drops to an unhealthy low, the oxygen detector will shut off the fireplace automatically.
-Likewise, should the CO detector sense carbon monoxide, it will also shut off the fireplace automatically.
+Likewise, should the carbon monoxide detector sense the gas, it will also shut off the fireplace automatically.
 Manufacturers often recommend homeowners leave a window open while operating the fireplace, but, in cold weather, that’s not always feasible.

 A note about fuel: Ventless fireplaces are powered by either natural gas (NG) or propane (LG), and while you can shop for models that display either the NG or LG designation, virtually any gas fireplace can be converted from one type of fuel to the other through the installation of a converter.
 Your plumber can convert any fireplace you choose to the type of gas you use in your home, whether you want a ventless propane fireplace or a ventless natural gas fireplace.

 Despite the testing and safety precautions, ventless fireplaces have a long list of detractors.
 States including California and Massachusetts have banned the installation of ventless fireplaces, and the devices are not permitted in HUD housing.
 Individual municipalities may also ban them, so check with your local building authority before you purchase a ventless fireplace.

-While the Centers for Disease Control (CDC) does not specifically track deaths or injuries from exposure to the carbon monoxide gas produced by ventless fireplaces, about 15,000 Americans suffer from exposure to CO annually (all means) and nearly 500 die.
+While the Centers for Disease Control and Prevention (CDC) does not specifically track deaths or injuries from exposure to the carbon monoxide gas produced by ventless fireplaces, about 50,000 Americans visit an emergency room annually due to carbon monoxide poisoning, and nearly 450 die.

-According to the National Association of Certified Home Inspectors (NACHI), even though ventless fireplaces greatly reduce toxic fumes, they will still release some small amount into the home, which increases the risk of exposure to carbon monoxide.
-Additionally, ventless fireplaces produce water vapor as a byproduct of the combustion process, which can lead to high levels of humidity in the home and an increased the risk of mold growth.
+According to the International Association of Certified Home Inspectors (InterNACHI), even though ventless fireplaces greatly reduce toxic fumes, they will still release some small amount into the home, which increases the risk of exposure to carbon monoxide.
+Additionally, ventless fireplaces produce water vapor as a byproduct of the combustion process, which can lead to high levels of humidity in the home and an increased risk of mold growth.

 - Despite producing far fewer fumes than vented gas fireplaces, a small amount of fumes will still be emitted into your house.

 - Ventless fireplaces are not permitted in some areas.
-If you install one where it’s against local codes, you may be asked to remove it and you may be fined for non-compliance with building codes.
+If you install one where it’s against local codes, you may be asked to remove it and you may be fined for noncompliance with local building codes.